JasTandon/pdf_certificates_usign_python3/README.md

 is hard coded in, but you can make it an argument and pass it on).
 Please create environment for python before executing the main.py file.

--->First Type in the terminal(MacOS/Linux) python3 -m venv venv
+1-->First Type in the terminal(MacOS/Linux)
+python3 -m venv venv
--->Then activate the Virtual environment.
+2-->Then activate the Virtual environment.
 . venv/bin/activate
 Also download Reportlab, as it is used for creating and styling the pdf files.